danforthcenter/plantcv/docs/installation.md

 `git clone https://github.com/danforthcenter/plantcv.git`

-Edit your BASH profile to include the PlantCV library.
-Use your favorite editor to edit `~/.profile` (or .bashrc or .bash_profile) and add the following line:

-`export PYTHONPATH=$PYTHONPATH:$HOME/plantcv/lib`

-Restart your session or resource your profile.
-If everything is working, the following should run without errors:

-`python -c 'import plantcv'`

-Optionally, and at any time, check out a specific version or alternate branch of PlantCV
+Optionally, check out a specific version or alternate branch of PlantCV

 ```bash
 # Switch to the development (latest) branch of PlantCV